Hans Dortenmann: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 Dortenmann initially served with Infanterie-Ersatz-Bataillon 390 (390th Infantry Replacement Battalion) based in Heilbronn.
 There he received his recruit training.
 On 1 November 1939, the unit was moved to Iglau, present-day Jihlava in the Czech Republic.
 In late February 1940, Dortenmann was transferred to Infanterie-Regiment 390, a regiment of the 215th Infantry Division.
 At the time, the Division was stationed between Lauterbourg and Kehl, defending Germany's western border during the "Phoney War" period of World War II.
 The division fought in the Battle of France and breached the Maginot Line near Wörth am Rhein between 19 and 24 June 1940.
 Following the Armistice of 22 June 1940, the division remained in France where they were based at Belfort, Besançon and Nevers.
 During the Battle of France, Dortemann was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) on 2 June.
 In April 1941, he transferred to the Luftwaffe to undergo pilot training.

 On 1 June 1941, Dortenmann was posted to the Flugzeugführerschule A/B 2 (FFS A/B 2—flight school for the pilot license) in Demblin, present-day Dęblin.
 The school moved to Luxeuil-les-Bains in France on 25 June.
 On 9 June 1942, he was transferred to the Flugzeugführerschule A/B 116 (FFS A/B 116—flight school) in Göppingen, completing his Flugzeugführerabzeichen (Pilot's Badge) on 15 January 1943.
 In January 1943, Dortenmann was selected for fighter pilot training and was posted to Jagdgeschwader 103 (JG 103—103rd Fighter Wing), a Luftwaffe fighter pilot training unit.
 The unit was initially based at Bad Aibling but then relocated to Chateauroux-Deols Airfield in central France.
 There, Dortenmann trained on the French Dewoitine D.520 fighter aircraft, making 35 flights on this type.
 On 21 July, Dortenmann was posted to Ergänzungs-Jagdgruppe Ost, a supplementary training unit for fighter pilots destined to serve on the Eastern Front which was then based at Toulouse Airfield.
 Here, one of his instructors was Fritz Tegtmeier.
-On 9 August, Dortenmann was instructed to conduct a training flight in a Focke Wulf 190, climbing to an altitude of 10,000 m.
+On 9 August, Dortenmann was instructed to conduct a training flight in a Focke-Wulf Fw 190, climbing to an altitude of 10,000 m.
 During the decent, the aircraft went into an uncontrollable steep dive from which he was unable to recover.
 At an altitude of approximately 500 m, he bailed out and was injured in the hard landing.
 He was hospitalized in Toulouse, and following his convalescence, was sent on home leave for four weeks.